annamaggg/bank_account/README.md

     10/01/2023 || 1000.00 || || 1000.00

-//Why you used the technologies you used//

 This project is written in JavaScript and can be run with Node.js.
 The progress is tracked with Git and the repository can be found through this link:

     https://github.com/annamaggg/bank_account

-//Some of the challenges you faced and features you hope to implement in the future//

 ## How to Install and Run the Project